 The state was founded in 1858 and was the 32nd state to join the United States.
 It got its name from the Dakota word "Mnisota" which means "clear blue water".
 The state soon became a popular destination for Scandinavian immigrants.

-Most Minnesotans live in the Twin Cities of St. Paul and Minneapolis.
+Most Minnesotans live in the Twin Cities of St. Paul, Minneapolis, and surrounding suburbs.
 However, outside of the Twin Cities you have smaller cities like Rochester, Duluth, St. Cloud, Fargo-Moorhead, and Mankato.
 The rest of the state is either farmland or wilderness.

-In terms of politics and culture, Minnesota is a very liberal state with the majority of voters voting for Democratic candidates, and was the only state that did not vote for Ronald Reagan in 1984.note Minnesota is known for being more accepting of minority cultures, although racism and bigotry still exist in some places and the wealthier areas are mostly white.
+In terms of politics and culture, Minnesota is a very progressive state with the majority of voters voting for Democratic candidates.
+It was the only state that did not vote for Ronald Reagan in 1984,note and the last time it voted for a Republican was in 1972.note Minnesota is known for being more accepting of minority cultures, although racism and bigotry still exist in some places and the wealthier areas are mostly white.
 Despite this, diversity is growing in certain places like St. Cloud, Willmar, and Worthington.
 Across the state there are thriving Native American, Hispanic, and Hmong communities, and Minnesota boasts the largest Somali-American population.
 Minnesotans are also more accepting of LGBT people with support groups and medical centers for trans people at the University of Minnesota.

 Minnesota-based media has its fair share of unique tropes.
 Minnesota Nice is the obvious culprit, but there are other, smaller ones as well.
 For example, many creators seem to think Minnesota has a lot of mobsters (Fargo being the prime example).